gravelCompBio/Phosformer-ST/README.md

-Follow along with its recommendation
+Follow the recommended installation instructions